RaghavJit/docs/Pages/CodingConventions.md

 ## Components

 1. All components must be imported together (as specified in Spacing/Imports above)
-1. While passing props to the component, one prop must take one line, one identation deeper that component.
+1. While passing props to the component, one prop must take one line, one indentation deeper that component.
-1. There must be empty line above and below, if the component is not eclosed in a map or filter function.
+1. There must be empty line above and below, if the component is not enclosed in a map or filter function.
 ```

 <GatsbyImage